Campion School, Bhopal: First marching band in Bhopal

 At the instigation of Father More, Campion was the first school of Bhopal to have a marching band.
 Following More's death in 1988, the school band gradually ceased performing.
 It was revived and at the school's golden jubilee celebration in 2015 the 44-member band enchanted the guests.
 Fr.
 More also established the Boy Scouts and Girl Guides in the school.

 Notable alumni

-Campion School has yielded many famous personalities like Lieutenant General Vinod G. Khandare, Military Advisor to the National Security Council Secretariat of India, Lieutenant General Bobby Mathews, Member of the Armed Forces Tribunal, Congress Leader and MP Assembly Leader of Opposition Ajay Singh, Senior Vice-President at Google Prabhakar Raghavan, Vineet Buch (All India Joint Entrance Exam (IIT-JEE)-1987 AIR -1 - A venture capitalist based in San Francisco, Dr. JS Pandey, Shayaan Raza Khan, Jyotiraditya Kushwah (Advocate, Supreme court of India), Abhinav Sathe (Batch 2008) - Current Indian Men's Hockey Team Physiotherapist and several other famous personalities.
+Campion School has yielded many famous personalities like Lieutenant General Vinod G. Khandare, Military Advisor to the National Security Council Secretariat of India, Lieutenant General Bobby Mathews, Member of the Armed Forces Tribunal, Congress Leader and MP Assembly Leader of Opposition Ajay Singh, Senior Vice-President at Google Prabhakar Raghavan, Vineet Buch (All India Joint Entrance Exam (IIT-JEE)-1987 AIR -1; A venture capitalist based in San Francisco, Dr. JS Pandey, Shayaan Raza Khan, Jyotiraditya Kushwah (Advocate, Supreme court of India) - Batch 2018, Abhinav Sathe (Batch 2008) - Current Indian Men's Hockey Team Physiotherapist and several other famous personalities.